Anytime 3D Object Reconstruction using Multi-modal Variational Autoencoder: Experiments

+We represent the quantitative results of 3D shape reconstruction in Table.~\ref{precision_recall_table}. $dr$ denotes dropout.
+Similar to the classification task, the precision-recall results are obtained for various missing rates, 30, 50, 70, and 90\%.
+In Table.~\ref{precision_recall_table}, we display the precision-recall results with voxel occupancy threshold $\lambda=0.5$.
+Since our proposed method retrieves discarded elements based on the rest elements and prior distribution, the method achieves highest recall rate while preserving its precision rate high enough for all cases.
+We also found that dropout for element pruning increases the performance evaluated on Pascal3D+, rather decreases in the case of ModelNet40.
+We believe that this masking and pruning are usually proposed for 2D image classification task \cite{kim2018nestednet, he2017channel}, and we hardly tell that those methods can enhance the anytime reconstruction algorithm for high-dimensional 3D input.

-Some qualitative examples of the 3D shape estimation are shown in Fig.~\ref{shape_eval}.
-The top four rows and the bottom four rows are the results of the original train-test split and those of the reverse split, respectively.
-In the case of 30 and 50\% missing rate, the results indicate that the proposed method achieves robust reconstruction results.
-We found that the result shows blurred reconstruction when the missing rate exceeds 70\%, similar to the case of the precision-recall evaluation.
+In addition to quantitative results, 3D shape estimation examples are shown in Fig.~\ref{shape_eval}.
+In the case of 30 and 50\% discard rate, the results indicate that the proposed method achieves robust reconstruction results.
+We found that the result shows blurred or empty reconstruction when the discard rate exceeds 70\%, similar to the case of the precision-recall evaluation.
+Since ModelNet dataset is more challenging than Pascal3D, this trend is particularly noticeable on ModelNet.
 In consideration of this, we manually select the showcase examples where the proposed method almost completely reconstruct the 3D shape despite of the extremely high loss rate of the latent variable.